Do I Need To Take Probiotics with Antibiotics?

 Once the antibiotics have done their work, it may already be too late.

-The best time to start taking a probiotic pill is the same day you start your prescription.
+The best time to start taking a probiotic is the same day you start your prescription.
 Why?
 Because the risks associated with antibiotic use are due to diminished numbers of beneficial bacteria – so prevention is the name of the game.

 How does this approach work?
 If an antibiotic kills bacteria, it seems logical that it will kill the probiotic bacteria too.
 The trick is in the timing: when taking antibiotics, take 1-2 capsules of Bio-K+ STRONG/ANTIBIOFIX (50 Billion CFU) 2 hours after any one of your daily antibiotic doses.
 This allows time for the antibiotic to move through the gut before you introduce the probiotic.
 It’s like sending in tree planters behind the logging brigade.